Iceland in Summer – A Tour For Quilters

 Reykjavik - Quilting Workshop

-Breakfast at the hotel – morning at leisure without a program.
-This afternoon will be a Quilting Workshop in the Hyammur conference room where our Gudrun Erla Gisladottir will teach the class.
+Breakfast at hotel and morning at leisure without a program.
+Early afternoon transfer to the Hotel Midgardur where there will be a Quilting workshop in their conference room where our Gudrun Erla Gisladottir will teach the class.
 The class will include both the American group as well as Icelandic quilters who will all mingle and learn together as Gudrun gives her instructions in both languages, English and Icelandic.
 Sewing machines will be provided and shared.
 Gudrun will bring her latest creations of designs and quilts that have not been seen before.

-After the workshop then attend a Quilt Show & Tell in the hotel.
+After the workshop attend a Quilt Show & Tell in the hotel.
 Show will feature quilts made by Icelandic quilters, quilts brought by tour members and quilts designed and made by Gudrun Erla.
-After the show attend the “Farewell To Icelandic” dinner served buffet style at Grand Hotel for the tour members and Icelandic quilters – about 60 guests are expected.
+After the show attend a “Farewell To Icelandic” dinner served at Islenski Barinn, located next door to your hotel.
+Tour members and Icelandic Quilters will participate – about 40 guests are expected.
+(B, D)

 This is your last day in Iceland.
 After breakfast check out of the hotel Arnarhvoll for the Reykjanes peninsula, where both the Blue Lagoon and Keflavik Airport are located.

 Upon arrival at the Blue Lagoon (optional) we will spend two hours enjoying the lagoon and the adjacent facilities. the rent of towels is included with your admission.
 For those that do not participate in the Blue Lagoon visit you can have a few more hours for shopping or take a last walk through the pretty city of Reykjavik before departing for the airport and your flight home.
 (B)